 Some common traits of this diet include:

-- Low to moderate consumption of wine
+- Low to moderate consumption of wine and alcohol.

 - Increased consumption of fruits, veggies, nuts, seeds, bread, cereals, and potatoes